 How can a San Diego criminal defense attorney help you?

 When it comes to evidence, an experienced criminal defense attorney is skilled at finding evidence that could exonerate their client.
 They will also know how to get Brady evidence from the prosecution by filing a Brady motion.

 It is not uncommon for the prosecution to be less-than-willing to hand over Brady evidence.
 In fact, there are plenty of cases that occur today where certain evidence has been kept from the defense.
 A good defense attorney will work hard to get that evidence on your behalf.
 They will work tirelessly to unearth any evidence that could clear your name and secure your freedom.

 Contact the Law Office of Joni Eisenstein

 When you find yourself fighting criminal charges, you have a lot on the line.
 You want an attorney on your side who will work diligently on your behalf to find the evidence that will eliminate you as a suspect, clear your name and give you your freedom.

 If you have been charged with a crime in San Diego, call the Law Office of Joni Eisenstein today.
-For over 25 years, she has been committed to uncovering the truth for her clients and providing them with the skilled defense that they deserve.
+For many years, she has been committed to uncovering the truth for her clients and providing them with the skilled defense that they deserve.
 Attorney Joni Eisenstein will do what it takes to get you favorable results in your San Diego criminal case.